Legacy Resource Management Program

 Length and Time Phasing of Assistance

 Funding is available on a fiscal year basis.
 All funds must be obligated within the FY for which they are awarded.
 Goal is 80% expenditure of funds within 18 months of receipt.
 Requirement is for all funds to be expended within 5 years of receipt.
-Some contracts receive pro rate funding on a monthly basis.
+Some receive pro rate funding on a monthly basis.
 Most projects receive funding upon submittal of invoices.

 Who do I contact about this opportunity?